How to Pass Verbal Reasoning tests

 As part of your interview skills preparation you’re taught to always have something to say in response to a question.
 You never answer with “don’t know” or “can’t say”, instead you always seek to find a relevant response which will put you in a good light.
 So for many test takers it is unnerving to answer with the option ‘cannot say’.
 In fact this is often the reason some companies use this specific abbreviation – to test your nerve.
 So it is important to remember that ‘cannot say’ is only an abbreviation of the ‘cannot say on the information provided’ option and is a valid answer from observant and successful candidates.

-Let’s take a look at a sample verbal reasoning test question:
+Let’s take a look at a sample verbal reasoning test question (in the purple box).

 1. Read the following text before answering the questions as either TRUE (A), FALSE (B) or CANNOT SAY (C) from the information given.